 schedule - Set to 0 for continuous, 1 for monfri, 2 for satsun, and 3 for both monfri and satsun.

-shutdown - Set to 1 if you want the computer to shutdown when a backup completes.
+shutdown - Set to 1 if you want the computer to shut down when a backup completes.
+Set to 2 if you want the computer to reboot when a backup completes.

 waituntil - MM/DD/YYYY to wait until before launching next backup.